Maheshbhusanoor/React-Native-Code-Push/README.md

 #### Dependency on Third-Party Service:
 Relies on a third-party service (Microsoft) for updates.

-## Configuration Setup for React Native 0.60 version and above (iOS)
+## Configuration Setup for React Native 0.60 version and above

 ### Add App Center’s SDK to your app